APIM Therapeutics AS is a venture-capital financed biotech spin-off from the Norwegian University of Science and Technology (NTNU, Trondheim).

 APIM’s lead therapeutic candidate ATX-101, is a first-in class compound targeting this therapeutic intervention point.
 In preclinical experiments, ATX-101 has shown single agent activity in certain cancers and combinatorial activity with more than 25 different anti-cancer drugs in different tumor indications.
 Developed as a new therapeutic option in oncology, ATX-101 has recently concluded a first-in-human, phase I clinical study.
 Conducted by APIM’s Australian subsidiary Therapim Pty Ltd, the study demonstrated a favorable safety profile of the compound.
 Furthermore, promising disease stabilization was observed in patients with advanced, progressive tumors lacking standard treatment options.
 The results of the phase I study have been published in Oncogene, see Publications for more details.

-1. A phase Ib study in platinum-sensitive ovarian cancer conducted in Australia, testing ATX-101 in combination with platinum-based chemotherapy.
+1. A phase Ib study in platinum-sensitive ovarian cancer, testing ATX-101 in combination with platinum-based chemotherapy.
 The study has recently been concluded and preliminary results have shown that the tested combination had a favorable safety profile and a high response rate.
+Based on these results, further clinical testing in this indication is warranted.

 For more information on our technology, please see Intervention Point, ATX-101 and Publications.